3 inmates escape Oklahoma jail through ventilation system

 (CNN)Three inmates who escaped through the ventilation system of a jail in the Oklahoma City area may be armed, authorities said Friday.

-The manhunt began after the men, who were locked up for property crimes, broke out of the Lincoln County Jail late Thursday and allegedly stole two pickup trucks in the city of Chandler, according to the Lincoln County Sheriff's Office and CNN affiliate KOCO.
+The manhunt began after the men, who were locked up for felony property crimes, broke out of the Lincoln County Jail late Thursday and allegedly stole two pickup trucks in the city of Chandler, according to the Lincoln County Sheriff's Office and CNN affiliate KOCO.

 There was a gun in one of the trucks, the station reported.